 There’s one sweet name that readily comes to mind at every mention of Poetry in today’s evolving literary world.
-The name even seeps through the nerdy confines of the industry to the contemporary world of groovy people, oldies and millennials alike, who definitely can’t relate to orthodox Shakespearean literature.
+The name even seeps through the nerdy confines of the industry to the contemporary world of groovy people – oldies, millennials, even zoomers and the alpha generation, who definitely can’t relate to orthodox Shakespearean literature.

-And he commands such a huge passionate followership of voracious readers of his works.
+Moreover, he commands a huge followership of passionate and voracious readers of his works.

 So what’s the secret code?
 What’s the magic wand?
 Is it his great looks and six packs?
 Well, so I thought until I read his books “Your Father Walks Like a Crab” and “I Laugh at these Skinny Girls”.
-Tolu Akinyemi aka Poetolu’s is a very talented and innovative writer indeed!
+Tolu Akinyemi aka Poetolu’s is an adept and innovative writer indeed!

 So, it’s such an honour to present to you this very interesting interview.
 Let’s explore the very exciting world of award winning poet and author, Tolu Akinyemi aka.
 Poetolu.